-David is working to lower the cost and improve the quality of education.
-During his fellowship David worked through Lumen Learning to help community colleges and universities in the US adopt open educational resources (OER) and move away from expensive textbooks, increasing access and reducing costs for students.
+David Wiley is a leading figure in the Open Educational Resources (OER) movement.
+His fellowship idea was to help community colleges and universities in the US move away from expensive textbooks, increasing access, reducing costs, and improving outcomes for students.

 Alongside this primary goal, he wanted to improve the quality of research on the impacts of OER adoption, while exploring and proving a sustainable business model to institutionalise OER.
 He co-founded Lumen Learning as his vehicle for driving home this change, and became a Shuttleworth Fellow in March, 2013.

 Within his two-year fellowship, David demonstrated success across the board.
 He proved OER could replace expensive textbooks, bringing costs down for students, schools and colleges.
 He demonstrated that by using OER, students would improve their learning outcomes and be more likely to complete their courses.

 Through David’s work, we have seen an expanded collective vision of what is possible in the context of openness, and watched K-12 schools, higher education institutions, faculties and learners take full advantage of its benefits.
 To date, David and Lumen Learning have supported hundreds of thousands of students with course materials and with estimated savings of tens of millions of dollars.